With the arrival of the internet and advancements in mobile technology, the consumer decision-making process is not as linear as it once was.

 With many businesses now operating online, the possibilities for collecting deep user insights to implement more targeted marketing strategies make mastering the consumer decision-making process more valuable than ever.
 Thankfully, customer experience analytics make it easier than ever to collect and analyze customer data to create insights.

-Now it’s time to take a deeper look at the consumer decision-making process as it functions today.
-So, get your sales engagement platform at the ready as we learn how to turn those prospects into clients.
+Now it’s time to take a deeper look at the consumer buying process as it functions today.
+Before you get your sales engagement platform at the ready, we’ll learn how to turn those prospects into clients by looking into the factors that influence their purchase decision process.

 Stage 1: Problem or Need Recognition